 - Improving the customer experience, providing early intervention and prevention and delivering in a joined up way with our partners

 On the 17 July 2015, the Government responded to a letter from the Local Government Association (LGA) calling for a delay in the implementation of the cap on care costs system.

 The changes were due to come into force in April 2016, but in the light of concerns expressed by the LGA and many other stakeholders about the timetable for implementation, the Government has decided to delay implementation of the cap on care costs system, including changes to the means test, until 2020.
 The delay will allow time to be taken to ensure that everyone is ready to introduce the new system and to look at whether more can be done to support people with the costs of care.

 The Department of Health has said that there remains a clear commitment to implementing the cap in this Parliament and they will share revised plans shortly.

-For more about this change see: Phase 2 Care Act reforms - delay in implementation of cap on care costs (external link).
+For more about this change see the Delay in implementation on cap on care costs - LGA website (external link).

 Haringey Council has put in place a team to lead on the implementation of the Care Act, and they will be working to make sure the different parts of the Care Act are successfully up and running by April 2015 and April 2020.